ridaarif98/todolist_w2/README.md

 ## Getting Started

-To get the content of this project locally you need to run this command in your terminal:
+To run the project on your local machine, please run the following commands on your terminal:

 - ` git clone https://github.com/ridaarif98/todolist_w2.git`

-## Test

-For tracking linter errors locally you need to follow these steps:

-- After cloning the project you need to run this command

-  > npm install
-  > This command will download all the dependancies of the project

-- For tracking the linter errors in HTML file run:

-  > npx hint .
+- run `cd todolist_w2`

-- And for tracking the linter errors in CSS file run:
+- Open the index.html file with your browser
-  > npx stylelint "\*_/_.{css,scss}"

 ## 👤 Author